VIKL Logo

 Individual coaching is one of the most powerful levers for managerial development.
 No serious study disputes this.
 A good coach helps managers step back, identify blind spots, and change their behaviors for the long term.

-The result: in a company of 500 people, maybe 10 to 20 managers get coaching.
-The rest — the ones handling daily tensions, giving feedback, holding teams together — are on their own.
+The result: in a company of 500 people, some managers get coaching.
+The rest — the ones handling daily tensions, giving feedback, holding teams together — often move forward with no support between formal touchpoints.

 What human coaching does better

-Let's be honest about what a human coach brings that AI can't (yet) replicate:
+Let's be clear about what a human coach brings that AI can't (yet) replicate:

 Relational depth